Biden, Yellen say GOP virus aid too small, Democrats push on

 The cornerstone of the GOP plan is $160 billion for the health care response — vaccine distribution, a “massive expansion” of testing, protective gear and funds for rural hospitals, similar to what Biden has proposed.

 But from there, the two plans drastically diverge.
-The Republicans include $20 billion to reopen schools compared with $170 billion in Biden’s plan.
-They also would give nothing to states, money that Democrats argue is just as important, with $350 billion in Biden’s plan to keep police, fire and other workers on the job.
+Biden proposes $170 billion for schools, compared to $20 billion in the Republican plan.
+Republicans also would give nothing to states, money that Democrats argue is just as important, with $350 billion in Biden’s plan to keep police, fire and other workers on the job.

 The GOP's $1,000 direct payments would go to fewer households, individuals earning up to $40,000 a year, or $80,000 for couples.
 That’s less than Biden’s proposal of $1,400 direct payments at higher income levels, up to $300,000 for some households..